germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

 > [!IMPORTANT]
 > This `username` value on the token must be a valid username on the HPC system, otherwise the SSH credential created on its behalf won't be allowed in the system.

-The JWT is decoded by FirecREST using the IdP public key (checking that the token is valid in time and is from a trusted source), the `username` is extracted and the SSH key is created for the user and then sent to the cluster in the SSH connection.
+The JWT signature is verified using the Identity Provider (IdP) public key, and then the token time validity is checked.
+If both are successful, the `username` is extracted and a SSH key is created for the user if there isn't an active connection to the cluster.

 ### Obtaining SSH credentials on behalf of the user